 Travelling around Athens

 Taxis scams are prevalent in Athens, mainly targeting airports, train stations and the port of Piraeus.
 Taxi drivers tend to target tourists who are unaware of taxi prices and will set a high price without turning on the meter.
-Before getting into a cab, try to negotiate a set fare price in order to avoid any scams.
+Before getting into a cab, the best travel advice is Athens is to try to negotiate a set fare price in order to avoid any scams.

 Athens has a well-organised and extensive public transport network of buses, trains and metros.
 There are regular buses that operate every 15 minutes from 5am to midnight around the city of Athens.
 It is worth purchasing a 24-hour travel pass for 4 euros, or if you are spending more than 3 days in Athens, a 5-day travel pass worth 10 euros that gives you access to all forms of public transport.